mathieugruson/mathieugruson/README.md

 ### Hi there 👋

+**About Me**: Briefly, my curiosity in IT sparked during my law studies.
+After completing my degree and undertaking extensive internships in business and criminal law, I pivoted to pursue IT at the **42 School of Paris**.
+This journey has been nothing short of transformative.

 In this repository, I display my work from the **42 School of Paris**:
 - 📚 [42 School Curriculum](https://github.com/mathieugruson/42_school_cursus)